sfztools/sfizz-wiki-archive/Effects.md

 This is the automatic panner.

-Not exactly like the reference, more info in comments. (depth control, pan function)
+Not exactly like the reference, more info in comments. (the depth control)

 ```
 /**